 Maggi is a Licensed Marriage and Family Therapist (LMFT) and has extensive training in Child Centered Play Therapy, EMDR, Emotionally Focused Therapy, Eating Disorders, and Trauma Focused-CBT.
 Maggi specializes in trauma recovery and keeps a safe environment for clients to heal.
 Maggi is passionate about helping clients feel safe in therapy and believes every person has infinite worth and value.
 She loves to help clients express themselves through art, play, writing, and many other experiential venues.
 Maggi is a native of Sanpete County and understands the needs of the people she serves.
 She is involved in many community programs and is currently serving with the Friends of the Sanpete County Children’s Justice Center.
 Maggi loves to learn and always looks for ways to better her practice.
 She is a huge fan of Brene Brown and tries to utilize Brene’s teachings in therapy and in her personal life.

-Colton is currently pursuing a Master’s degree in Clinical Social Work from the University of Southern California.
+Colton earned a Master’s degree in Clinical Social Work from the University of Southern California.
 He completed his Bachelor’s degree in Family Consumer and Human Development at Utah State University.
 Colton enjoys working with children, adolescents, and adults and strongly believes in the impact and importance of familial relationships.
 He finds fulfillment in the process of engaging with other people and building a therapeutic alliance.
-He has been trained in EMDR, Cognitive Behavioral Therapy, Motivational Interviewing, and Child-centered Play Therapy, and plans to continue the process of achieving certification and mastery of these modalities as well as others.
+He has completed training for EMDR, and has also studied Cognitive Behavioral Therapy, Dialectical Behavioral Therapy, Motivational Interviewing, and Child-centered Play Therapy, and plans to continue the process of achieving certification and mastery of these modalities as well as others.
 Having grown up in Sevier county, Colton is grateful to be back in the area with his wife and two twin daughters.

 Page received her M.A. in Clinical Mental Health Counseling through Walden University.
 She received her B.S. in Psychology with her minor in Child and Family Studies through Weber State University.
 Page works from an experiential based theoretical framework to help children, teenagers, and adults, by creating a safe and nurturing atmosphere.
 She is passionate about helping her clients work through the therapeutic process in order to change and grow, to reconnect with their strengths and dreams, achieving their true potential.
 Her greatest reward is providing a warm, non-judgmental environment that allows her clients the opportunity to explore different ways to make changes in their lives that will allow them to look forward to the future.
 Page moved to Sevier County after marrying her husband.
 She enjoys helping on her family ranch, participating in rodeo, fishing, hunting, crafting, photography, and decorating.